-Christine Carmichael is a Doctoral Candidate pursuing a graduate specialization in Gender, Justice, and Environmental Change and graduate certificate in Community Engagement.
+Christine Carmichael is a PhD candidate in Gender, Justice, and Environmental Change and is completing a graduate certificate in Community Engagement.
 She earned a Master of Public Affairs and MS in Environmental Science from Indiana University in 2010, and a BA in Political Science from MSU in 2006.
 Outside of academia, Christine’s professional experience includes work in government affairs for The Wildlife Society, The Wilderness Society, and the Indiana Forest Alliance.
 Her passion is to broaden participation and engage diverse groups in dialogue to improve natural resource policies and outcomes.

 I also love to participate in outdoor activities with friends, family, and undergraduate students in the Forestry Club!